-(c) Grasset, Quebec:
+(c) Grasset, Québec:

-The Company owns a 100% interest in the Grasset Property.
-The Grasset property is located immediately east of and adjoins the Fenelon Property and is part of the Detour-Fenelon Gold Trend Property.
-There are no underlying royalties on the Grasset Property.
-Claims relating to nickel assets with a historical book value of \$27,627,000 were sold to Archer (note 8(b)).
-The remaining carrying value of \$1,680,095 relates to claims retained by the Company.
+The Company owns a 100% interest in the Grasset gold property.
+The Grasset gold property is located immediately east of and adjoins the Fenelon Property and is part of the Detour-Fenelon Gold Trend Property.
+There are no underlying royalties on the Grasset gold property.
+Claims relating to nickel assets with a historical book value of \$27,627,000 were sold to Archer (note 9(b)) in 2022.
+The remaining carrying value of \$1,680,095 in 2022 relates to claims retained by the Company.